Bystanders, Youth

 Case Study: Youth (2024)

 The title "Youth" functions not thematically but metaphorically.
-It invokes what Giorgio Agamben calls "potentiality"—a state of being that is "not yet" but also "no longer."¹⁶ Youth here signifies not an age category but a condition of perpetual threshold, of unresolved becoming.
+Youth here signifies not an age category but a condition of perpetual threshold, of unresolved becoming.
 Each of the four panels captures this suspension: the figure is neither fully present nor absent, neither completely formed nor dissolved.

 This work radicalizes Han's earlier strategies of anonymization.
 Where the Passersby series erased facial features to create universal particularity, Youth maintains the distortion itself as content.
 The incomplete hands—that fundamental tool of human making and grasping—suggest not just individual uncertainty but a generation's fraught relationship to agency itself.
 In an era of climate crisis, political polarization, and systemic precarity, the inability to fully form even the gesture of reaching becomes profoundly symptomatic.